CiscoSecurity/tr-05-serverless-cyberprotect/README.md

 - `POST /observe/observables`
   - Accepts a list of observables and filters out unsupported ones.
-  - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
   - Makes a series of requests to the underlying external service to query for some cyber threat intelligence data on each supported observable.
   - Maps the fetched data into appropriate CTIM entities.